 Here’s more on the Bucks:

 - The four-game skid was directly preceded by Milwaukee winning eight of 10 games.
 Veteran big man Bobby Portis wonders if that surprising stretch was a fluke, Nehm adds in the same story.
 “Kind of fool’s gold, for real,” Portis said.
 “Rolling eight out of 10, playing against bottom teams, teams that’s trying to lose, right?
 (Now we are) playing against some teams that are jockeying for position.
 We used to be in that position, too.
 Jockeying for position, you got certain games on your schedule that you can’t lose.
 Guys are circling us, and we’re the can’t-lose team, so, they’re coming in and trying to win that game.
 That’s a must-win game for them, can’t drop it.
 That’s how they’re looking at us.
 So, credit the other teams for locking in and getting a dub, but on our side, we gotta look at it as the hungry team, the team that’s hunting them now.
 Crazy how fast time and things can change and shift, but so much season left, right?
-We got 5 1/2, six weeks to fix it, and I think we will.”
+We got five-and-a-half, six weeks to fix it, and I think we will.”

-- Stephen A. Smith claimed on his radio show that Doc Rivers plans to retire after the season.
+- ESPN’s Stephen A. Smith claimed on his radio show that Doc Rivers plans to retire after the season.
 The 64-year-old head coach said there was nothing to that speculation, according to Nehm of The Athletic.
 “No, I’m not getting into that,” Rivers said when asked about Smith’s claim after Friday’s practice.
 “That’s something that; I think he feels that way, but not for me.”
 Rivers is under contract through next season, Nehm observes.

 - Forward Kyle Kuzma received the first DNP-CD of his career on Monday.
 Speaking to the media on Friday for the first time since that game, Kuzma said he wasn’t informed of the decision in advance (Twitter links via Nehm).
 “At the end of the day, Doc is the final arbiter, right?
 So he can make decisions on whatever he wants and rightfully so, he’s the coach,” Kuzma said.
 “So, that’s not my job to worry about.
 My job is to come out and just be a professional.
 That’s who I am. … You just take it in swing.
 At the end of the day, we trust our coaching staff to make the right decisions on this team or whatever they think can win us games.”